benjamin-chan/TeoPsychiatricSymptoms/docs/report.md

 |:----------|-------------:|-------:|--------:|-------:|-------:|--------:|-----------:|
 |Unadjusted |       599.174|     563| -295.329| 594.658| 603.328|  590.658|         562|
 |Adjusted   |       599.174|     563| -283.228| 590.456| 642.476|  566.456|         552|

+For a 10-point increase in FMSS, the adjusted odds ratio is 0.617.

 ## Additional questions